OPPA Competition Tips

 - Membership: You must be a current OPPA member in order to participate.
 Being a member of OPPA’s Facebook group does not constitute membership in our association.
 Click here to join OPPA.

-- Submit Images: Upload your completed images to www.printcompetition.com before midnight the Tuesday before the competition.
+- Submit Images: Upload your completed images to www.printcompetition.com before 6:00am on the Tuesday before the competition.

 - Come to the Competition: Participation in the competition by observing or entering is the best way to get the most out of OPPA’s competitions.